On Monday morning, I asked Siri what the weather was like. Minus Four, Siri told me.

 Do not sweat this at first draft, simply write the story for you.
 At second draft, address me, her, him and the masses.
 You have something to say.
 Even if - as with last year's big hit, Eleanor Oliphant is Completely Fine - it is apparently humble, on the matter of loneliness.
 At D2 you will need to think - what shall I tell them?
-The Editing Course will help you nail this from the big theme all the way through to the sentence flow.
+The Editing Course, one of our novel writing courses, will help you nail this from the big theme all the way through to the sentence flow.

 (For the potted version of these posts, follow us on Insta @thenovelry.)

 Disclosure: Content may contain affiliate links to WriterShop and other companies.
 If you buy something through one of those links you won’t pay more, but we may get a commission.
 The Novelry is independently owned and opinions expressed are our own.